-Florence Boulevard billboard criticizes President Trump’s hair, artist unknown
+Update: Florence Boulevard billboard criticizing President Trump’s hair, artist unknown is down

 The large outdoor advertising structure, across the Memorial Grove, was vandalized with a spray-painted image depicting President Donald Trump over the holiday weekend.
 Beside the cartoon portrayal, an explicit message in Spanish can be read criticizing the U.S. leader's golden locks and "D.A.C.A.
 ILLEGALS."

-The mayor’s office has contacted Lamar Advertising, the billboard operator, to have it taken down.
+The mayor's office has contacted Lamar Advertising, the billboard operator, to have it taken down.
+The billboard was taken down at the request of city hall on Tuesday.

+Tuesday morning, investigators collected spray paint lids and a receipt from Walmart near the billboard.
+Possible clues as to who is painting up the city.

+“When you see graffiti up everywhere, you kind of think of a trashy area.
+No matter how pretty or how artistic the work is, you still think of it in a negative light,” stated Sgt.
+Greg Cobb with Florence Police.

 This act of vandalism comes one month after a mural, depicting President Trump shooting a handgun at children, was sprayed right down the road in downtown Florence.